rupesh-bit/Instagram/README.md

 VITE_APPWRITE_BUCKET_ID='<--your BUCKET ID-->'
 ```

-## if everything done well ,you able to register and able uplode photo into your account .
+## if everything done well ,you will be able to register and  uplode photo into your account .
 ## and in this process you can learn a lot about Appwrite which is backend as a service(Baas) app .

 ## Prerequisites